philtrade/Ddip/Issues.md

     In other words, on a host with GPU [0,1,2,3], the following DDP group specification may not work properly yet:
     `3,2,1,0`, or `1,2,3`, or `0,3` etc...

-* **Issues with FastAI notebooks:**
+**Issues with FastAI notebooks:**

-    * Progress Bar: Only the ascii/ConsoleProgress, not the HTML version, is supported at present.
+* Performance issues: lesson6-pets-more no speedup with DDP, lesson7-wgan no speedup with DDP.  lesson3-imdb slows down first with 2 GPUs, then speed up.

-    * lesson6-pets-more doesn't gain any speedup with DDP, lesson7-wgan shows linear slow-down (3X training time with 3 GPUs vs 1 GPU)
+ - [X] Fixed in [PR #2498](https://github.com/fastai/fastai/pull/2498) lesson7-wgan shows linear slow-down (3X training time with 3 GPUs vs 1 GPU)

-    * lesson3-imdb, a langauge modelling task, doesn't seem to train correctly when in multiple-GPU DDP mode.
+ - [X] [Issue #2501](https://github.com/fastai/fastai/issues/2501) lesson3-imdb, a langauge modelling task, doesn't seem to train correctly when in multiple-GPU DDP mode.

         When loaded with a previously trained encoder `fine_tuned_enc`, the next `learn.fit_one_cycle(1, 2e-2, moms=(0.8,0.7))` accuracy is stuck at 49.xx%, not the supposed 92%+.